memoConnect/cameoServer/README.md

 LICENSE

-  KolibriNetServer source files are made available under the terms of the GNU Affero General Public License (AGPL).
+  cameo source files are made available under the terms of the GNU Affero General Public License (AGPL).
 See individual files for details.